rails/rails/guides/source/asset_pipeline.md

 # Don't fallback to assets pipeline if a precompiled asset is missed
 config.assets.compile = false

 # Generate digests for assets URLs.
-This is planned for deprecation.
 config.assets.digest = true

 # Precompile additional assets (application.js, application.css, and all